Pied Babblers and Fork-tailed Drongos

 For more details on the collaborative work between the Pied Babbler and Fork-tailed Drongo Projects and the Hot Birds Project, see the Hot Birds Project page.

 DSI-NRF CoE grant; Australian Research Council.

 Assoc.
 Prof. Amanda Ridley (FIAO, UCT and UWA)

-Dr Thomas Flower (FIAO, UCT and Simon Fraser University)
+Dr Thomas Flower (FIAO, UCT and Capilano University)